-(2) This study focused on analyzing patients with suspected diabetic retinopathy using specialized retinal images and classifying them using machine learning models named OPF and RBM.
-(3) This study aimed to compare the performance of two different image analysis machine learning models in the automatic detection of DR. (4) The objective of this study is to assess the efficacy of two machine learning models, OPF and RBM, in the identification of diabetic retinopathy using retinal images.
-(5) This study is helpful for our research as it uses two machine-learning models in identifying diabetic retinopathy.
-(6) Limitation includes using fewer retinographs in the analysis than planned and unbalanced data used in the study.
-(7) The study concluded that the RBM-1000 model performed best in terms of diagnostic accuracy (89.47 ± 2.64) and that automatic disease detection model could be used in practice.
-(8) As this work also compares performance between different molecular data in identifying DR using two machine learning models, it is similar to us.
+[2] This study focused on analyzing patients with suspected diabetic retinopathy using specialized retinal images and classifying them using machine learning models named OPF and RBM.
+[3] This study aimed to compare the performance of two different image analysis machine learning models in the automatic detection of DR. [4] The objective of this study is to assess the efficacy of two machine learning models, OPF and RBM, in the identification of diabetic retinopathy using retinal images.
+[5] This study is helpful for our research as it uses two machine-learning models in identifying diabetic retinopathy.
+[6] Limitation includes using fewer retinographs in the analysis than planned and unbalanced data used in the study.
+[7] The study concluded that the RBM-1000 model performed best in terms of diagnostic accuracy [89.47 ± 2.64] and that automatic disease detection model could be used in practice.
+[8] As this work also compares performance between different molecular data in identifying DR using two machine learning models, it is similar to us.

-(1) G. L. D’Adamo, J. T. Widdop, and E. M. Giles, “The future is now? clinical and translational aspects of ‘OMICS’ technologies,” Immunology & Cell Biology, vol. 99, no. 2, pp. 168–176, 2020.
+[1] G. L. D’Adamo, J. T. Widdop, and E. M. Giles, “The future is now? clinical and translational aspects of ‘OMICS’ technologies,” Immunology & Cell Biology, vol. 99, no. 2, pp. 168–176, 2020.

-(2) This review discussed the possibilities of integrating “omics” technologies with clinical practice and the potential for precision This review examined the possibility of integrating "omics" technologies with clinical practice and highlighted the potential of precision medicine in the context of a variety of diseases.
-(3) This review explored the areas of clinical medicine where omics and big data are already shaping clinical management or are on the cusp of doing so.
-(4) The review covered omics in oncology, complex diseases, microbiome research and the challenges ahead for clinicians and researchers.
-(5) This review provided an overview of how omics technologies are used in clinical practices and helped to understand how different molecular data can be used to identify diabetic retinopathy.
-(6) The review acknowledged practical and ethical challenges in implementing omics technologies in clinical practice.
-(7) The review concluded that while there is enormous potential for omics technologies in clinical medicine, there are significant challenges that policymakers, funders, and clinicians must address.
-(8) This work provides information on our topic by providing an overview of how omics technologies are utilized in clinical practices and their insight into how various molecular data can be used to identify diabetic retinopathy.
+[2] This review discussed the possibilities of integrating “omics” technologies with clinical practice and the potential for precision This review examined the possibility of integrating "omics" technologies with clinical practice and highlighted the potential of precision medicine in the context of a variety of diseases.
+[3] This review explored the areas of clinical medicine where omics and big data are already shaping clinical management or are on the cusp of doing so.
+[4] The review covered omics in oncology, complex diseases, microbiome research and the challenges ahead for clinicians and researchers.
+[5] This review provided an overview of how omics technologies are used in clinical practices and helped to understand how different molecular data can be used to identify diabetic retinopathy.
+[6] The review acknowledged practical and ethical challenges in implementing omics technologies in clinical practice.
+[7] The review concluded that while there is enormous potential for omics technologies in clinical medicine, there are significant challenges that policymakers, funders, and clinicians must address.
+[8] This work provides information on our topic by providing an overview of how omics technologies are utilized in clinical practices and their insight into how various molecular data can be used to identify diabetic retinopathy.

-(1) L. Adlung, Y. Cohen, U. Mor, and E. Elinav, “Machine learning in clinical decision making,” Med,vol. 2, no. 6, pp. 642–665, 2021. doi:10.1016/j.medj.2021.04.006
+[1] L. Adlung, Y. Cohen, U. Mor, and E. Elinav, “Machine learning in clinical decision making,” Med,vol. 2, no. 6, pp. 642–665, 2021. doi:10.1016/j.medj.2021.04.006